worldbank/wb-reproducible-research-repository/guidance/virtual_reproducibility_verification_protocol.md

 ### Main Script Setup

-The master `.do` file should include the environment setup at the top, and optional timestamp logging if the reviewer cannot stay for the full session.
+The main `.do` file should include the environment setup at the top, and optional timestamp logging if the reviewer cannot stay for the full session.

 ```stata
 *--- Start of Master Script ---*